The Flowers Of Hell in Bello Bar on September 24th 2015

 He takes lead vocal on Street Hassle – embellished by Morson – before rejoining the band, leaving her to hit the high notes while the metallic clang of his electric guitar stands in contrast to the lofty trumpet that dances around her sky-high notes.
 “This is a bit of a song called ‘O’” Jarvis says, excising a section from 2010’s forty-five minute instrumental release.
 He assumes the role of conductor, standing in front of the band, variously accentuating one part, lowering another – pulling in with both hands then giving each a surging presence until both arms are windmilling it all to a crescendo.

 “This is a song from fifty years ago“, we’re told, as The Velvet Underground make their overarching presence felt most overtly and Heroin’s undulating tempo brings the night to its conclusion.
 It’s a bit of a Flowers miscellany tonight – thematically diverse, old and new orchestral manoeuvres in the dock.
-If six people can make sounds as fully formed as these, you can only guess what the full compliment is capable of.
+If six people can make sounds as fully formed as these, you can only guess what the full complement is capable of.

 Check out our interview with The Flowers Of Hell’s inimitable band-leader Greg Jarvis here